zenmah/daggerheart-srd-obsidian/mechanics/Core GM Mechanics.md

 The result of a player’s action roll determines your response:

-- On a **Critical Success**, you let the player describe their success, then give them an additional opportunity or advantage.
+On a **Critical Success**, you let the player describe their success, then give them an additional opportunity or advantage.

-- On a **Success with Hope**, you let the player describe their success, then you show how the world reacts to it.
+On a **Success with Hope**, you let the player describe their success, then you show how the world reacts to it.

-- On a **Success with Fear**, you work with the player to describe their success, then take a Fear and make a GM move to introduce a minor consequence, complication, or cost:
+On a **Success with Fear**, you work with the player to describe their success, then take a Fear and make a GM move to introduce a minor consequence, complication, or cost:

 - An adversary attacks
 - The PC marks a Stress
 - You introduce a new threat
 - You raise the stakes of the conflict

-- On a Failure with Hope, you describe how the PC fails to get what they want, then make a GM move to introduce a minor consequence, complication, or cost:
+On a **Failure with Hope**, you describe how the PC fails to get what they want, then make a GM move to introduce a minor consequence, complication, or cost:

 - An adversary attacks
 - The PC marks a Stress
 - You introduce a new threat
 - You raise the stakes of the conflict

-- On a Failure with Fear, you describe how things go wrong, then make a GM move to introduce a major consequence, complication, or cost:
+On a **Failure with Fear**, you describe how things go wrong, then make a GM move to introduce a major consequence, complication, or cost:

 - You put them in immediate danger
 - They become the focus of multiple adversaries
 - They are separated from their party
 - They lose an important opportunity for good.

 ### QUICK REFERENCE: RESOLVING ACTION ROLLS